Pie: Antiquity

 The Romans made a plain pastry of flour, oil, and water to cover meats and fowls which were baked, thus keeping in the juices.
 The Roman approach of covering "...birds or hams with dough" has been called more of an attempt to prevent the meat from drying out during baking than an actual pie in the modern sense.
 The covering was not meant to be eaten.
 It filled the role of what was later called puff paste.
 A richer pastry, intended to be eaten, was used to make small pasties containing eggs or little birds which were among the minor items served at banquets.
 The first written reference to a Roman pie is for a rye dough that was filled with a mixture of goat's cheese and honey.

 The 1st-century Roman cookbook Apicius makes various mentions of recipes which involve a pie case.
 By 160 BC, Roman statesman Marcus Porcius Cato (234–149 BC), who wrote De Agri Cultura, notes the recipe for the most popular pie/cake called placenta.
-Also called libum by the Romans, it was more like a modern-day cheesecake on a pastry base, often used as an offering to the gods.
+Alongside similar dishes such as the Roman libum, it was more like a modern-day cheesecake on a pastry base, often used as an offering to the gods.
 With the development of the Roman Empire and its efficient road transport, pie cooking spread throughout Europe.
 Wealthy Romans combined many types of meats in their pies, including mussels and other seafood.
 Roman pie makers generally used vegetable oils, such as olive oil, to make their dough.